mearns/slider/README.md

 A simple tool for generating self-contained HTML slide shows from Markdown.

+## Authoring a Presentation

+A presentation is contained in a single file.
+The beginning of each slide is denoted by a sequence of at least three dashes at the start of the line.
+This is reffered to as the *slide start line*.

+Beneath the _slide start line_ is markdown text defining the content of the slide.

+### Slide parameters

+The _slide start line_ can contain optional parameters, following the initial sequence of dashes, separated from it by whitespace.
+Individual parameters are also separated by whitespace.

+There are three types of parameters: _layout_ parameters, _class_ parameters, and _id_ parameters.

+A *layout parameter* specifies the name of the template to use to layout the slide.
+There will typically only be one of these per slide, but you can provide additional parameters to specify _fallback_ layouts, in case the specified layout is not found.
+In this case, layouts are applied from first to last (left to right) until one is found.
+Layout parameters are specified literally, without any indicator.

+A *class parameter* specifies a CSS class to apply to the slide.
+These parameters are always prefixed with a '.' character.

+An *id parameter* specifies an ID that will be applied to the slide, for referenceing in hyperlinks.
+These paramters are always prefixed with a '#' character.

+### Fragments

+A slide can be divided into a sequence of fragments, with fragments separated by a line containing at least three dots at the start of the line.
+Fragments are loaded sequentially as you progress through the slide.

+### Semantic Elements

+Sldier differentiates between _semantic_ elements and _presentation_ elements.
+Semantic elements are specified in a YAML format immediately following the _slide start line_.
+These elements can be used to specify things like the slide-title and author, which are made available to the template which renders the slide.

+Markdown (or HTML) elements, including titles, are considered _presentation_ elements, and are not treated in any special way: they are simply rendered as part of the body of the slide.

 ## Appearance and Layout

 Individual slides can have a layout and any number of styles specified.